 - Just 7.8mm thick

-The rear is an otherwise a mostly clear face – unless you spot the CE marking, which you'll then never be able to stop seeing – which gives room for the colour options to breathe, reflect light, look all fancy and, yep, get covered in smeary fingerprints.
+The phone's rear is an otherwise a mostly clear face – unless you spot the CE marking, which you'll then never be able to stop seeing – which gives room for the colour options to breathe, reflect light, look all fancy and, yep, get covered in smeary fingerprints.
 Take good care of this phone with a microfibre cloth and it'll look glorious, though, as you can see in our photos.
 That Twilight option really is a winner.

-As with most new high-end phones in 2018, the P20 Pro has no 3.5mm headphone jack, which we do find rather annoying.
+As with most new high-end phones these days, the P20 Pro has no 3.5mm headphone jack, which we do find rather annoying.
 That said, the USB-C port can be used via an included adapter.
 Or you can just use USB-C headphones.
 Or wireless ones.
 It's just one of those transition things we'll all have to get used to.
-Because, well, because Apple popularised it (Essential Phone started it, but most people have forgotten about that – although a new one is expected).
+Because, well, because Apple popularised it (Essential Phone started it, but most people have forgotten about that).

 Visually speaking, then, the Huawei P20 Pro has more than a few iPhone X design similarities.
 But, and as we said when we first previewed the phone, the P20 Pro "takes the iPhone design and evolves it".
 Kudos where it's due, the P20 Pro has its own look and feel, while simultaneously taking many of the best bits from the competition and successfully adapting them for the better.